Journal articles (* corresponding author, if not first author)

 Peer-reviewed conference papers

 Tarafdar, M., Rets, I. & Hu, Y. (2022).
 Can ICT enhance workplace inclusion?
 The role of ICT-enabled inclusion practices.
-The 30th European Confernece on Information Systems, 33: 1–10.
+30th European Conference on Information Systems, 33: 1–10.
 (Runner-up, best research-in-progress paper)

 Chen, L., Büscher, M. & Hu, Y. (2020).
 Crowding out the crowd: The transformation of network disaster communication patterns on Weibo in Chinese natural disasters.
 Proceedings of the 17th Annual Conference on Information Systems for Crisis Response and Management, pp. 472-79.